Home / Scholarships / CARTA Joint PhD Fellowship Programme

 What we checked, when we checked it.

-Scholar Africa runs a link-liveness check on every listing before it goes live.
-Five additional checks (contact, organisation, winners, third-party, manual review) are on the roadmap.
-CARTA Joint PhD Fellowship Programme currently scores 4.0/10.
+Scholar Africa runs a link-liveness check on every listing before it goes live and an admin manually reviews every scholarship submitted by providers.
+CARTA Joint PhD Fellowship Programme has been reviewed and verified by our team.
+Five deeper checks (contact, organisation, winners, third-party, formal audit) are on the roadmap.

 Verification details Click to expand